nol13/fuzzball.js/README.md

 var fuzz = require('fuzzball');
 </script>
 ```
 You can use the file __lite/fuzzball_lite_browser.min.js__ instead if you don't need the partial ratios.
-This version is optimized for a smaller file size (97kB vs. 29kB uncompressed) but doesn't include the partial ratios which require difflib.
+This version has a smaller file size but doesn't include the partial ratios which require difflib.
+(36kB vs. 97kB uncompressed, runtime performance still prioritized over going any smaller though)

 # Usage